claygiffin/100-coaches-site/src/pages/coaches/index.md

     photo: /uploads/sarah-mcarthur.jpg
     tags:
       - Author
       - Executive Coach
-  - bio: "Scott Osman is a thought leader in the area of purpose strategy.
-Scott is rare in his combination of multi-disciplinary talents that span a broad spectrum from creative to management to and vision.
-His passion is for developing talent and then applying talent and best practices for managing and participating in high performing teams.
-Scott specializes in multi-disciplinary strategic services including innovation, purpose, brand and business strategy.
-He understands how to reposition, grow, transform and evolve companies and their products while managing high performing clients.
-Previously Scott served as the key innovator and global director of the Purpose Strategy practice at Landor Associates.\r\n\n\rAbout Good Omen\r\n\nGood Omen provides a unique purpose led approach through leadership, strategy, design, and program management to expand the capabilities of agencies and internal corporate teams.
-We work independently, collaboratively, and as knowledge leaders.
-Work includes: the rebranding of a major sports league, a major religious movement, and entry into the Affordable Care Act, and a new technology that brings the enlivens communities through the power of pictures."
-    coachName: Scott Osman
-    jobTitle: CEO Marshall Goldsmith 100 Coaches || Brand Strategist and Executive Coach
-    links:
-      linkedin: scottosman
-    photo: /uploads/scott-osman-headshot-2019-cropped_edited-1.jpg
-    tags:
-      - Entrepreneur
-      - Executive Coach
   - bio: "Sean McGrath, an Irish national, joined the World Bank Group in March 2012 as vice president of human resources.
 McGrath has senior HR experience within global, European and Irish organizations — both private and public sector — where he gained a reputation as a change agent and implementer, adept at aligning the HR function with the business side.\r\n\n\rMcGrath started his career in the Irish Defence Forces and served on three different occasions in the Middle East with United Nations peacekeeping missions.
 He then led European operations for a U.S. manufacturing corporation with sites in Ireland and Poland before joining EBS Building Society as their Head of Retail and Head of HR.\r\n\n\rIn his next position with the National Irish Bank, a subsidiary of Danske Banking Group, McGrath held the position of HR Director and was a member of their executive management team.
 He then worked as Group HR Director for the Irish Health Service, where he led the largest workforce in Ireland with approximately 100,000 staff represented by over 10 different public sector trade unions.\r\n\n\rMcGrath is a fellow of the Chartered Institute of Personnel and Development, a member of the British Academy of Management, and a former board member of the Public Appointments Service (PAS) in Ireland.
 He holds a BA from University College Galway, a master’s from Dublin City University, and a doctorate in Business Administration from Durham University in the UK."
     coachName: Sean McGrath